shutterstock 2105491769 ERWEITERT

 Team members

-(From left to right): Christoph Harder (CEO - LinkedIn), Fatemeh Qaderi (High-Frequency Engineer - LinkedIn), Peter Moselund (CTO/ CFO - LinkedIn), Daniel Hug (Optical Engineer - LinkedIn)Isabelle Bollier (Research Assistant - LinkedIn), José Ríos Jiménez (Automation Engineer), Markus Scherrer (Photonic Engineer - LinkedIn)
+(From left to right): Darin Merchant (Quantum Master's student), Artem Kononov (Scientific staff), Fatemeh Qaderi (High-Frequency Engineer - LinkedIn), José Ríos Jiménez (Automation Engineer), Christoph Harder (CEO - LinkedIn), Peter Moselund (CTO/CFO - LinkedIn), Daniel Hug (Optical Engineer - LinkedIn), Markus Scherrer (Photonic Engineer - LinkedIn), Christian Bosshard (Board president)

 Board of Directors